icy/w2w/README.md

 ## Programming Languages

-* 2017, Containership engineering, DynamoDB to Postgres.
-Why and How., https://containership.engineering/dynamodb-to-postgres-why-and-how-aa891681af4d
 * 2017, Stream, Why we switched from Python to Go, https://getstream.io/blog/switched-python-go/
 * 2017, Hackernoon, 5 Reasons Why We switched from Python To Go, https://hackernoon.com/5-reasons-why-we-switched-from-python-to-go-4414d5f42690
 * 2017, Movio, Making The Move From Scala To Go, And Why We’re Not Going Back, https://movio.co/en/blog/migrate-Scala-to-Go/